ATRC-AURIN/PLANitMatsimWrapper/README.md

 # PLANitOsmMatsimWrapper

-Wrapper for Aurin services to access exposed functionality of PLANit MATsim simulations.
+Wrapper for Aurin services to access exposed functionality of PLANit MATSim simulations.

 The purpose of this wrapper is twofold: